• Skip to primary navigation

 Instant Pot Pork Carnitas

-These flavorful pork carnitas are made in an Instant Pot and pressure cooked until tender and juicy, then they're crisped in a hot oven for added flavor and a crispy texture.
-They're perfect for tacos, burritos, bowls, and more!
+These flavorful Instant Pot Pork Carnitas are pressure cooked until tender and juicy, then they're crisped in a hot oven for added flavor and a crispy texture.
+They're a versatile protein that's perfect for tacos, burritos, bowls, and more!

 A sheet pan full of crispy pork carnitas served with tortillas, lime wedges, jalapenos, and diced onion.